Hi, I'm Kelly Charles-Collins

 It’s that dichotomy that has led me through my life and career.
 My contrasting personality and the awareness that minds make generalizations based on first impressions, has led me to a career based on uprooting assumptions about who people are, what is right, and how we can make a difference.

-Unfortunately, children are often seen as roadblocks to a path to higher learning and professional success — especially when motherhood comes at an early age.
+Children are often seen as roadblocks to a path to higher learning and professional success — especially when motherhood comes at an early age.
 Knowing that made me terrified to tell my family and boss.

 But, assumptions are often wrong.
 My family was incredibly supportive and so was my boss.
 And me, well…

-I went on to start a career that includes:
+I embarked on a journey that includes:

-- Working as a public defender and employment law trial attorney
+- Practicing law as a trial attorney

-- Presiding as an arbitrator for the American Arbitration Association
+- Presiding as an international arbitrator

 - Founding a nonprofit for breast cancer